At Unbabel, we are committed to keeping our customer data safe. Privacy and Security Principles are at the core of everything we do.

 Unbabel is certified against the ISO27001 standards, the international standard for Information Security Management Systems (ISMS).
 Obtaining this certification confirms that Unbabel meets industry-standard requirements for establishing, implementing, maintaining and continually improving an ISMS.

 Unbabel has developed a Quality Management System (QMS) governing the development, operation and improvement of our processes, and is pursuing the ISO 9001:2015 certification.
 The standard is based on a number of quality management principles focused on high-quality consistent delivery to customers.
-We expect to receive the certification by the end of 2023.
+We expect to receive the certification during 2024.

 Data Privacy Audit 2023 and Certifications